KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 Once the process of registration is done, User is sent to the second node and can sign up for more activities or continue conversation (ask for information, joke, tell about feelings).
 The main loop of the tree is executing the root continuously until the User will confirm the desire to end the process.

 After deployment, I realised that my input form has no validation therefore, once User presses enter with no input, it breaks the code and shows error.
 To fix this, I defined a new function responsible for checking if the input is greater than 0 characters.
+I also removed the global dependencies from the functions and passed the necessary parameters into them.

 <p align="center">
   <img src="https://github.com/KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/blob/main/img/second_conv.png?raw=true" alt="conversation">